xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 ### Deployer bot

-Second bot we usually set up is on charge of building and uploading the app IPA to iTunes Connect.
+Second bot is in charge of building and uploading the app IPA to iTunes Connect.
 It will also be responsible for creating and pushing a new git tag using the most recently code base.
 We're going to use Fastlane to achieve this.

 Normally we configure it to run on demand or weekly scheduled since we usually need to release beta versions once a week.